International Shipping: Global eCommerce Rates & Shipping Carriers

 If you’re already selling on Amazon and using FBA for your fulfillment, FBA Export is an easy solution for your international shipping.

 So, dive deep into your store’s analytics.
-Find out which products you should start selling internationally and which countries might want access to those products.
+Find out which products are good candidates for international sales and which countries might want access to those products.
 Look into customs requirements for the countries you’re thinking about shipping to, and make sure your products won’t get hung up at customs or require excessive fees.